Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: Abstract

 \section{Abstract}

 In this paper, we show that the protocol complex of a Byzantine synchronous system can remain $(k - 1)$-connected for up to $\lceil t/k \rceil$ rounds, where $t$ is the maximum number of Byzantine processes, and $t \ge k \ge 1$.
-Protocol complex connectivity is important since a $(k - 1)$-connected protocol complex does not admit solutions for the $k$-set agreement problem.
-In crash-failure systems, the connectivity upper bound is $\lfloor t/k \rfloor$ rounds, therefore, in Byzantine systems, the ambiguity in the communication can potentially persist for one extra round, delaying the solution to $k$-set agreement and other related problems.

-Additionally, we show that our connectivity bound is tight, at least when $n + 1$, the number of processes, is suitably large compared to $t$.
-We solve a formulation of $k$-set agreement appropriate for Byzantine systems in $\lceil t/k \rceil + 1$ rounds.
-Essentially, we see that Byzantine failures can potentially require us \emph{one} extra round to handle ambiguity, and, in specific cases, \emph{at most that}.
+This topological property implies that $\lceil t/k \rceil + 1$ rounds are necessary to solve $k$-set agreement in Byzantine synchronous systems, compared to $\lfloor t/k \rfloor + 1$ rounds in synchronous crash-failure systems.
+We also show that our connectivity bound is tight as we indicate solutions to Byzantine $k$-set agreement in exactly $\lceil t/k \rceil + 1$ synchronous rounds, at least when $n$ is suitably large compared to $t$.
+In conclusion, we see how Byzantine failures can potentially require \emph{one} extra round to solve $k$-set agreement, and, for $n$ suitably large compared to $t$, \emph{at most that}.